Cybersecurity is a discipline that is seeing an unprecedented rise not only in the U.S. but across the world.

 They are constantly required to be developing new ideas, tools, models, and scripts for developing new testing methods – you cannot keep relying on old hacking techniques.
 Hackers update themselves, and so should the testers!

 Apart from carrying out effective offensive ethical hacking tests, penetration testers are also skilled in tracking down the root cause of any security weaknesses that might have been found in routine testing.

 They publish reports of their assessment stating the possible reforms that can be initiated for better security.

 They then advise and work with other executive departments of the cybersecurity department to devise these new security models capable of blocking these weaknesses.

-While automation has a place in the world of ethical hacking, the pen testers still need to be perfectly capable of performing manual testing through exploiting security codes – automated testing often fails to root out all the vulnerabilities in a system.
+While automation has a place in the world of ethical hacking, pen testers still need to be perfectly capable of performing manual testing by exploiting security codes – automated testing often fails to root out all the vulnerabilities in a system.

-They also play an important role in training new staff members in the potential vulnerabilities of networking systems.
+They also play an important role in training new staff members on the potential vulnerabilities of networking systems.